Do Phones Damage Eyesight?

 We spend a lot of time staring at our phones, but can phone screens damage our sight?

 There’s a lot of talk about how our digital world changes our health.
-For example, how are our eyes affected by artificial blue light or too much screen time
+For example, how are our eyes affected by artificial blue light or too much screen time?

 Constant use of our phone screens can lead to digital eye strain, but there are ways to help reduce your risk of the uncomfortable symptoms and further eye damage.
-Talk to the trusted optometrists at Calgary Family Eye Doctors if you’re concerned about your eyesight.
+Here are 6 tips to prevent eye damage from your phone:

 Phones Screens & Digital Eye Strain